MSN-MBA Dual Degree

 • Working for or starting a healthcare company

-The MSN-MBA dual degree is an excellent choice for nurses who hold a bachelor’s degree and want to gain financial, organizational and administrative skills in order to work on the business side of healthcare.
-To be eligible for the MSN-MBA dual degree program, nurses are required to have a bachelor’s degree.
-Additionally, job growth for medical and health services managers is on track to grow by an estimated 32% from 2019 to 2029, accounting for an estimated increase of 133,200 jobs in the field.2
+This dual degree could be a fit for nurses who hold a bachelor’s degree and want to be taught financial, organizational and administrative skills in order to pursue careers on the business side of healthcare.
+This degree can also be a good option for nurses who are passionate about effecting change on a departmental or organization-wide scale so that patients can receive the best possible care and healthcare organizations can thrive.
+There are different job titles that a graduate might pursue.
+However, job growth for medical and health services managers is on track to grow by an estimated 28% from 2022 to 2032, accounting for an estimated increase of 144,700 jobs in the field, according to the U.S. Bureau of Labor Statistics (BLS).2

-2 COVID-19 has adversely affected the global economy and data from 2020 may be atypical compared to prior years.
-The pandemic may impact the predicted future workforce outcomes indicated by the Bureau of Labor Statistics as well.
-Accordingly, data shown is based on 2019, which can be found here: U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Medical and Health Services Managers
+2 COVID-19 has adversely affected the global economy and data from 2020 to 2022 may be atypical compared to prior years.
+Accordingly, data shown is effective 2022, which can be found here: U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Medical and Health Services Managers, retrieved Oct.
+19, 2023.

-3 The earnings referenced were reported by the U.S. Bureau of Labor Statistics (“BLS”), medical and health services managers as of May 2020.
-Due to COVID-19, data from 2020 may be atypical compared to prior years.
-The pandemic may also impact the predicted future workforce outcomes indicated by the BLS.
-BLS calculates the median using salaries of workers from across the country with varying levels of education and experience and does not reflect the earnings of GCU graduates as medical and health services managers.
-It does not reflect earnings of workers in one city or region of the country.
-It also does not reflect a typical entry-level salary.
+3 The earnings referenced were reported by the U.S. Bureau of Labor Statistics (“BLS”), Medical and Health Services Managers as of May 2022, retrieved on Oct.
+19, 2023.
+Due to COVID-19, data from 2020-2022 may be atypical compared to prior years.
+BLS calculates the median using salaries of workers nationwide with varying levels of education and experience.
+It does not reflect the earnings of GCU graduates as medical and health services managers, nor does it reflect earnings of workers in one city or region of the country, or a typical entry-level salary.
 Median income is the statistical midpoint for the range of salaries in a specific occupation.
 It represents what you would earn if you were paid more money than half the workers in an occupation, and less than half the workers in an occupation.
 It may give you a basis to estimate what you might earn at some point if you enter this career.
-You may also wish to compare median salaries if you are considering more than one career path.
+Grand Canyon University can make no guarantees on individual graduates’ salaries.
+Your employability will be determined by numerous factors over which GCU has no control, such as the employer the graduate chooses to apply to, the graduate’s experience level, individual characteristics, skills, etc. against a pool of candidates.

 TOTAL CREDITS & COURSE LENGTH: